 - Materials and Support

-Your RV mattress should be made out of high-quality materials that offer enough support, especially for travelers need a good night’s sleep.
-Fortunately, RV mattresses are available in all the same materials that regular mattresses have, each with their own advantages:
+Your RV mattress should be made out of high-quality materials that offer enough support, especially for travelers who need a good night’s sleep.
+Fortunately, RV mattresses are available in all the same materials that regular mattresses have, each with its own advantages:

 - Air mattress: These mattresses with expandable chambers that can be adjusted to control firmness with great accuracy.
 They should usually be covered with more comfortable layers, and generally take a bit more care than other mattresses to avoid leaks.